Environmental and Land Use Law

 - An annual Environmental Literature and Film Series on foundational literature and film on a range of environmental, land use, and natural resources topics.

 - An international interdisciplinary summer institute for future sustainability leaders that presents a range of seminars each July for members of the next generation of leaders of global sustainability from over 70 countries around the world.

-CLEANR also actively collaborates with other environmental centers at UCI, including the university-wide Sustainability Initiative, the School of Biological Sciences Center for Environmental Biology, and UCI’s Newkirk Center for Science and Society.
+CLEANR also actively collaborates with other environmental centers at UCI, including the university-wide Sustainability Initiative, the School of Biological Sciences Center for Environmental Biology, UCI’s Newkirk Center for Science and Society, and UCI Oceans.

 Environmental law opportunities at UCI Law go beyond coursework, clinics and public service.
 UCI Law sends a team of students to compete in the National Environmental Law Moot Court Competition, the State Bar of California’s Student Negotiations Competition, or the National Animal Law Competition.
 In addition, UCI Law students have established an Environmental Law Society and Student Animal Legal Defense Fund to provide fora for education, advocacy, networking, and scholarship on environmental law and animal law issues.